Jasper-Hewitt/Wind_project/README.md

 We currently use: distiluse-base-multilingual-cased-v1.

 alternative model: sentence-transformers/paraphrase-multilingual-MiniLM-L12-v2 (appears to be the most popular, compare results).

+other option (slightly better performance): https://huggingface.co/sentence-transformers/paraphrase-multilingual-mpnet-base-v2

 There are a few other models like ('shibing624/text2vec-base-chinese') that appear to have good performance, but I have trouble importing them.